voidfemme/label_wires/README.md

-# Wire Labeling Tool
+# WireLab - Fast and accurate wire Labeling

-This program is a wire labeling tool that allows users to input wire connections and store them in a CSV file.
-It provides filtering options to view specific wire connections based on user-defined criteria.
-The tool can also load previous wire connections from existing CSV files for further modifications.
+This program was created for generating csv files from user input data.
+It provides fields for a component, terminal block and terminal that can be edited independently to help increase the speed at which you can input a large number of labels at once.
+It stores files as `.cab` and `.wir` which are just json files.
+You can export a file to csv with an "export" button.

 ## Installation